souzanato/redmine_tpa/README.md

 # Redmine TPA

-Redmine TPA (Tag for Performance Appraisal) is a redmine plugin that helps appraisers and appraisees in Performance Appraisals.
+Redmine TPA (Tags for Performance Appraisal) is a redmine plugin that helps appraisers and appraisees in Performance Appraisals.
 The plugin makes possible to create tags that link issues to pre-established criteria or organizational objectives.

 ## How to install